BFM Times

 How the Cards Work: Funding, Conversion & Spending Mechanics

-The key in the Coinbase Card vs Crypto.com Card decision is to figure out the mechanics of spending.
+The key to the Coinbase Card vs. Crypto.com Card decision is to understand the mechanics of spending.

-The flexibility of the Coinbase crypto debit card review is frequently mentioned.
+The Coinbase crypto debit card review is frequently mentioned for its flexibility.

 • Connected directly to your Coinbase account.

-• You decide what to spend on which asset.
+• You decide how much to spend on each asset.

 • Transformation into crypto is done automatically.